Tag: hope

 Contentedness, however, is something altogether different…maybe.

-Paul was content.
+was content.
 His heart was focused on something different, and that’s okay.
 There is often a focus on Paul’s content that is not in line with…Paul’s content.
 Paul’s focus was his testimony and the Christian communities he left behind.
 He was content that he had done his best, and content in his place in God’s plan.

 It is possible to be content while striving for something.
-Even Paul continued to strive for the and dealt with the heartache for his distant communities as they struggled.
+Even Paul continued to strive for the mission and dealt with the heartache for his distant communities as they struggled.

 There is another way to view “content”, accepting circumstances with an open and loving heart.
 It includes trusting God.
 This understanding of content allows recognition that not everything is as it should be, so that there is room for improvement.
 This could also be understood as not allowing the circumstances to poison your heart against God or others.